iiasa/Condor_run_R/condor.md

 powershell ListOrDeleteFilesAfterNumberOfDays.ps1 -FolderPath d:\condor\bundles -FileAge 2 -LogFile d:\condor\deleteold.log
 ```

+## POSIX Commands for Windows

+The default value for [`BAT_TEMPLATE`](configuring.md##bat_template) and [`SEED_BAT_TEMPLATE`](configuring.md##seed_bat_template) use [POSIX](https://en.wikipedia.org/wiki/POSIX) commands that are normally **not** available on a Windows execute host.
+For example, [touch](https://linux.die.net/man/1/touch) is used to update the timestamp of the bundle to the current time when a joblaunches.
+This ensures that that a bundle will not be auto-deleted as long as jobs continue to get launched from it.

+Make the needed POSIX commands available on your Windows execute hosts by installing any of many sets of POSIX utilities and adding them to the system `PATH` environment variable.
+When you have GAMS installed on an execute host, you already have an adequete set of [POSIX utilities](https://www.gams.com/latest/docs/T_POSIX.html) available in the `gbin` subdirectory of the GAMS installation: add that directory to the system `PATH`.

 ## Advertising capabilities

 For a job to run on an execute host, certain capabilities may need to be in place.
 For examle, a language interpreter may need to be installed.
 To ensure that jobs get scheduled on execute hosts that have the capability to run them, the user can configure [`REQUIREMENTS`](configuring.md#requirements) for a run of jobs.
 When these match the advertised capabilities of an execute host, the host becomes eligable.

 To advertise custom capabilities of execute hosts, ydefine ClassAds in their HTCondor configuration.
 This is done by editing the `condor_config.local` configuration file on each host.
 For example, to advertise that both an R and GAMS language interpreter are available and on-path, add the following lines: